- What Is Norovirus?

 The expecting mother will usually exhibit these symptoms within 24-48 hours after she has been exposed to the virus.
 People usually get affected by this virus in public places like hospitals, schools, daycare centers, restaurants, etc.

 Apart from this, swimming pools, lakes, uncooked food, and ice machines, are also major sources of infection.
-Pregnant women have less immunity so there are maximum chances of her getting infected with the virus.
+Pregnant women have reduced immune response so there are maximum chances of her getting infected with the virus.

 If you are expecting and identify any of the symptoms mentioned above related to gastroenteritis, you should see your medical practitioner immediately.
 If the fever is not too high and there is no serious diarrhea, there are minimal chances of any major complications concerning your pregnancy.